vita-epfl/trajnetplusplusbaselines/README.rst

 Data Conversion
 ---------------

-For data conversion, refer to Trajnetdataset.
+For data conversion, refer to trajnetplusplusdataset.

 After conversion, copy the converted dataset to DATA_BLOCK